Graduate Teaching Fellows Program

 The 2016-17 fellows offered VAST Workshops for graduate student teachers and created an online toolkit to share teaching resources.

-The 2015-16 fellows worked with DIT, ODI, DSS, and TerpAccess to develop a digital database with resources to help instructors make courses more accessible for students with disabilities.
+The 2015-16 fellows worked with DIT, ODI, ADS, and TerpAccess to develop a digital database with resources to help instructors make courses more accessible for students with disabilities.

 The 2014-15 fellows explored experiences of technology in the classroom for students with traditionally underrepresented backgrounds.

 The 2013-14 fellows investigated the perceived effectiveness of assessment tools from both the instructor and student perspective.

 The 2012-13 fellows focused on factors influencing students' use of office hours.